 Our response to enforced confinement due to the Covid-19 pandemic, in 2020, was to create and release a special 15-part podcast series, Bridging The Divide: Translation & The Art of Empathy, championing independent publishers along with their authors and translators.

-Original content includes exclusive in-depth interviews and podcasts with a carefully curated selection of authors, poets, translators, publishers and entrepreneurs at the heart of the independent publishing community.
+Original content includes exclusive in-depth interviews and podcasts with a wide range of authors, poets, translators, publishers and entrepreneurs at the heart of the independent publishing community.
 Our reviews that give context can be savoured as slow reads.
 Spotlight features focus on the book-industry and translation; articles about awards and award winners; Top 10 reads for independent minds and Top 5 reads for Francophones, are an inspiration resource for anyone with a keen interest in world writing and ideas.

 We are not influenced by fame or hype, but are curious, enthusiastic and scrupulous about making choices.
 Our audience of book industry insiders, influencers, booksellers, librarians, journalists, bloggers, writers, book lovers and book buyers is based in the UK, US and France.

-We also include evocative journalism and extracts from books reissued by the digital-only imprint BookBlast® ePublishing which focuses on fiction and non fiction by neglected, trailblazing women writers of the 1950s.
-Lesley Blanch and Gael Elton Mayo paved the way for others: living proof that as long as a woman believes she can do anything, has an unshakeable sense of self, and keeps playing until she gets it right, she can carve out a very meaningful place in the world.
+We also include evocative journalism and extracts from books reissued by the digital-only imprint BookBlast® ePublishing which focuses on fiction and non fiction by trailblazing women writers of the 1950s.
+Lesley Blanch and Gael Elton Mayo paved the way for others: living proof that when a woman believes she can do anything, has an unshakeable sense of self, and keeps playing until she gets it right, she can carve out a meaningful place in the world.

 BookBlast® Celebrates Independent Publishing